winitzki/scall/tutorial/programming_dhall.md

 The "bitraversable" property is similar to "traversable", except it needs to work at once with the bifunctor's two type parameters.
 The required method `bisequence` has the type `F (L a) (L b) → L (F a b)`, where `F` is a bitraversable bifunctor and `L` is an arbitrary applicative functor.
-We formalize this requirement via the `Bitraversable` typeclass:
+We formalize this property via the `Bitraversable` typeclass:

 ```dhall
 let Bitraversable = λ(F : Type → Type → Type) → { bisequence : ∀(L : Type → Type) → ApplicativeFunctor L → ∀(a : Type) → ∀(b : Type) → F (L a) (L b) → L (F a b) }